puzzle/dagger-techlab/content/en/docs/03/_index.md

 ```
 {{% /details %}}

-Now the two service bindings in the `proxy` function can be simplified a bit.
+Now the two service bindings in the `proxy` function needs to be changed accordingly.

 Before: